Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 If you're planning to travel elsewhere in the world, roaming costs outside of the EU can skyrocket.
 This includes places like Africa, Asia, South America and North America.
 So, it could be more affordable to use an eSIM than a daily allowance on your normal SIM.

-Remember, while there are some eSIMs that offer unlimited data over a set timeframe, many come with a data limit.
+Remember, while there are some eSIMs that offer unlimited data over a set timeframe, many come with a mobile data limit.
 After it's been reached, you'll need to pay for any extra data you may need.

 If you run out of data and need more, all you'll need to do is top your eSIM up with additional data.
 Sorted!